 Hero Background

-Thankfully, Final Expense Benefits works with over 20 of the top life insurance providers on the market.
+Thankfully, Final Expense Benefits works with over 20 of the top life insurance providers.
 If you were interested in Great Western funeral insurance, we can help you find an alternative.

 Call us at (866) 786-0725 Monday through Friday, 9 a.m. to 5 p.m.
-ET.
-Check our free online quoting tool for life insurance options and price estimates.
+ET, to learn more about your life insurance options, or check our free online quoting tool for a personalized pricing estimate.

 History of the Great Western Insurance Company

-The Great Western Insurance Company has had a short history on the life insurance market.
-John Lindquist, a cemetery owner in Utah, founded Great Western in 1983 to help people cover their final expenses.
+Founded in 1983 and formerly located in Ogden, Utah, the Great Western Insurance Company had a short history on the life insurance market.
+Cemetery owner John Lindquist founded Great Western to help people cover their final expenses.

 Current Wellabe headquarters in Des Moines, Iowa, the parent company of Great Western Insurance.
 Image courtesy Wikipedia.

-However, they have moved away from life insurance to focus on health insurance and Medicare supplement products.
-Wellabe illustrated this pivot by discontinuing Great Western’s final expense options in 2024 and electing to offer neither whole life nor term life insurance in their place.
+Wellabe has since moved from senior life insurance and annuity options to focus on health insurance and Medicare supplement products.
+They committed to this pivot by discontinuing Great Western’s final expense options in 2024, choosing to offer no whole life or term life policies in their place.

 Great Western Insurance Coverage Options